-Symptoms Points to check Make sure that the following conditions are met: The point cloud is abnormal, showing obviously misaligned The lidar's cover lens is clean.
-If not, refer to Section 6 Maintenance for the cleaning method.
-The lidar's angle correction file is imported (refer to PandarView 2 User Manual).
-Azimuth FOV is properly set; this can be confirmed using web control or PTC commands.
-Spin Rate is steady; this can be confirmed using web control, PandarView 2 or PTC commands or by checking the Motor Speed field in the Point Cloud Data Packet.
-The lidar's internal temperature is between -40°C and 110°C; this can be confirmed using web control, PandarView 2 or PTC commands. points, flashing points, or Afterward, follow the steps below: incomplete FOV.
-Check for packet loss.
-If no packet is missing and the point cloud flashes, please update PandarView 2 to the latest version (see Downloads page of Hesai's official website or contact Hesai technical support), and then restart the PC.
-If the point cloud is still abnormal, follow the steps below: Connect the lidar to another PC and another network.
-Power on again and check if the symptom persists.
+Symptoms Points to check Make sure that the following conditions are met: The number of data packets received is abnormal, indicating missing packets.
+Azimuth FOV is properly set; this can be confirmed using either web control or PTC commands.
+Spin Rate is steady; this can be confirmed by checking the Motor Speed field in the Point Cloud Data Packet, or by using web control, PandarView 2 or PTC commands.
+The lidar's internal temperature is between -40°C and 110°C; this can be confirmed using web control, PandarView 2 or PTC commands.
+Ethernet is not overloaded.
+No switch is connected to the network (the data transmitted from other devices may cause network congestion and packet loss).
+Afterward, follow the steps below: Connect the PC to no other devices but the lidar and check for packet loss.
+Power on the lidar again and check if the symptom persists.
 Make sure that the following conditions are met: GPS cannot be locked.
 GPS receiver is properly connected.
 PPS signal is connected to the lidar.
 GPS Destination Port is correctly set; this can be confirmed using web control or PTC commands.
-The GPS signals satisfy the electrical requirements in Section 2.2 Electrical interface and Section 2.3 Connection box (optional).
+The GPS signals satisfy the electrical requirements in Section 2.2, Electrical interface and Section 2.3, Connection box (optional).
 Afterward, power on the lidar again and check if the symptom persists.